Brainicism/Miokyo/README.md

 ![alt text](http://i.imgur.com/kQaCX1r.png "Miokyo")

-Miokyo is a java applet inspired by the popular web-based online game, [Agar.io](http://agar.io/).
+Miokyo is a Java applet inspired by the popular web-based online game, [Agar.io](http://agar.io/).
 Miokyo was created with a partner for our 12th grade computer science class.
 It demonstrates the use of basic object oriented programming, collision detection, and graphics.